Laura Tingle: Publicity in the Australian media

-In June 2018, Communications Minister, Mitch Fifield wrote to ABC Director Michelle Guthrie to make a formal complaint about Tingle making a "false claim" in her reporting of the setting of the date for by-elections.
-Tingle accused the government of "bastardy".
-The ABC issued an apology for its news coverage of the event.
+In June 2018, Communications Minister Mitch Fifield wrote to ABC director Michelle Guthrie to make a formal complaint about panellists on the Insiders program, one of whom was Tingle, making a "false claim" in the reporting of the setting of the date for by-elections.
+On 26 June 2018, the ABC issued an apology for its news coverage of the date set for Super Saturday By-elections, which was broadcast on the 7pm news bulletin by Andrew Probyn on 25 May 2018.